beerphilipp/taptrap/README.md

 ## Reproducibility

-To reproduce the experiments and results reported in the paper, please follow the instructions provided in the [Artifact Appendix](https://taptrap.click/artifact-appendix).
+To reproduce the experiments and results reported in the paper, please refer to [reproducibility/README.md](reproducibility/README.md) and follow the instructions provided in the [Artifact Appendix](https://taptrap.click/artifact-appendix).

 ## Demonstration